warmcat/libwebsockets/minimal-examples/raw/minimal-raw-fallback-http-server/README.md

 -d <loglevel>|Debug verbosity in decimal, eg, -d15 -s|Configure the server for tls / https and `LWS_SERVER_OPTION_ALLOW_NON_SSL_ON_SSL_PORT`
 -h|(needs -s) Configure the vhost also for `LWS_SERVER_OPTION_ALLOW_HTTP_ON_HTTPS_LISTENER`, allowing http service on tls port (caution... it's insecure then)
--r|(needs -s) Configure the vhost also for `LWS_SERVER_OPTION_REDIRECT_HTTP_TO_HTTPS`, so the server issues a redirect to https to clients that attempt to connect to a server configured for tls with http.
+-u|(needs -s) Configure the vhost also for `LWS_SERVER_OPTION_REDIRECT_HTTP_TO_HTTPS`, so the server issues a redirect to https to clients that attempt to connect to a server configured for tls with http.

 ```
  $ ./lws-minimal-raw-fallback-http-server